Jobs Online monthly report - July 2018

 Jobs Online measures changes in online job advertisements from four internet job boards – SEEK, Trade Me Jobs, Education Gazette and Kiwi Health Jobs.
 Job vacancies are an important indicator of labour demand and changes in the economy.

 The trend series is used as the primary indicator as it reduces the month-to-month volatility.
 Only basic highlights are published monthly.
 Every three months a more detailed quarterly report is published.

 The All Vacancies Index increased by 0.6 per cent in the month of July 2018.

-- Vacancies increased in seven out of eight occupation groups.
-The largest increases were for managers (up 1.1 per cent), and community and personal services (up 1.0 per cent).
+- Vacancies increased in six out of eight occupation groups.
+The largest increases were for machinery operators and drivers (up 1.5 per cent), and labourers (up 0.9 per cent).

 - Vacancies increased in all five skill levels.
-The largest increases were for unskilled and highly skilled (both up 0.8 per cent) occupations.
+The largest increases were for skilled and highly skilled occupations up 0.7 and 0.6 per cent respectively.

 - Over the past year, online vacancies increased by 7.1 per cent.